Learning how to improve your home management skills takes a lot of hands-on, on-the-job training.

 So for now I make some short sacrifices knowing that these are short permanent decisions.

-- Strong, sturdy furniture and storage makes a big difference.
+- Strong, sturdy furniture and storage make a big difference.

 And the only answer for that is strong and sturdy.

-I would rather thrift strong pieces that will hold up then newer modern pieces that won’t stand the test of time.
+I would rather thrift strong pieces that will hold up than newer modern pieces that won’t stand the test of time.

 When considering purchases to help with home management I often consider the daily use of young boys pulling, lifting,